 The SM Regulations reference AS/NZS 4645 Gas Distribution Networks as a relevant standard.
-Most, if not all, NOs have now adopted AS/NZS 4645 in preference to NZS 5258.
-Although both standards cover substantively the same material, AS/NZS 4645 has the more recent update and is closely aligned with the pipeline standard adopted by TSOs, AS/NZS 2885.
+Currently all NOs have opted to use AS/NZS 4645 in preference to NZS 5258.
+Although both standards cover substantively the same material, AS/NZS 4645 has the more recent update and is closely aligned with the pipeline standard adopted by the TSO, AS 2885.